mmmray/minidialer/README.md

 # minidialer

-A proxy application for obfuscating TLS fingerprints in multiple ways.
-Designed for use with v2ray variants.
+A dumpster of ideas for educational purposes:

+* Browser dialer
+* Obfuscation of TLS fingerprints (curl dialers)
+* Some fragment idea that never worked out
+* SplitHTTP prototype
+* Dummy server for testing CDN functionality

 **This is an experiment and has not been deployed in the field.**